A Little About Our Therapist...

 Many clients can claim part or all of their counselling fees through their Insurance or Employee Assistance Programs.
 Clients are responsible for the process associated with these support benefits - please inquire with your health insurance provider regarding the details of your coverage.
 Fees for psychological services can also be deducted on your personal Income Tax Return, under health care expenses.

 Tacit Knowledge offers a sliding fee schedule based on income level for clients who do not have Insurance/Employee Assistance Program coverage.
-Clients may also be eligible for subsidized counselling supports through the Beaumont FCSS Program (contact the FCSS Program directly to inquire about this assistance).
+Clients may also be eligible for subsidized counselling supports through the Beaumont FCSS Program (contact the FCSS Program directly to inquire about this assistance) or through the In The Weeds YEG Counselling Subsidy Program (apply directly from the In The Weeds YEG website).